Anurag4169/Temperature-Converter/README.md

 # Temperature-Converter
-Basic frontend part of the project has been implemented using HTML &amp; CSS.
+The basic frontend for the temperature converter project has been implemented using HTML for structure and CSS for styling.
+This setup includes an input field, dropdown menu, button, and placeholder for displaying results.